Babidomacmillan21Cs009/DSA_From_Scratch/README.md

 Beginner-friendly Java solutions

-Problems solved from scratch (no copy–paste)

-Simple, readable code with comments
+Clean and readable code with comments

+Thought process behind each problem

-Organized folders (by day/topic)
+Organized folders for easy navigation

-Notes on time and space complexity
+Time & space complexity notes

-Pattern programs, arrays, strings, linked lists, stack, queue, and more as I grow

-If you’re also learning DSA in Java, you can use this as a reference or roadmap.
+You can use this as a simple and practical roadmap if you’re learning DSA too.

-🎯 My DSA Goals
+🎯 Goals of This Journey

-Build strong fundamentals in core data structures
+Build strong DSA foundations

-Improve logical thinking and problem breakdown
+Improve logical thinking

-Get comfortable with LeetCode / interview-style questions

-Become confident in solving problems without immediately looking at solutions

-Build a solid base for Java backend + system design in the future

-Keep a clean public record of my growth as a developer
+Understand how to break down problems

+Become confident with coding challenges

+Prepare for technical interviews

-🧠 How I Practice
+🧠 How I Learn & Practice

-Most problems follow this simple approach:

-Read and understand the problem in plain words

-Think about the logic step by step (dry run in mind or on paper)
+Every problem includes:

+✔ Understanding the logic first
+✔ Step-by-step breakdown
-Write clean Java code with meaningful variable names
+✔ Clean Java code

-Add small comments where needed

-Analyze time and space complexity

-Refactor if I find a better approach later
+✔ Complexity analysis
+✔ Refactoring when needed

-This helps me focus on thinking, not just typing code.
+My focus is on learning how to think, not just how to code.

+📂 Repository Structure
+DSA_From_Scratch/
+│
+├── Day_01/
+├── Day_02/
+│
+├── Arrays/
+├── Strings/
+├── LinkedList/
+├── Stack/
+├── Queue/
+└── Patterns/

-The structure may evolve as I learn more, but the idea stays the same: organized, simple, and easy to revisit.
+The structure may grow as I learn more.

 🤝 Let’s Connect

-If you’re also learning DSA or preparing for Java backend roles, feel free to check my work or connect with me:
+If you’re also learning DSA or preparing for backend development, feel free to check my work or connect:

 🔗 LinkedIn: https://www.linkedin.com/in/babido-macmillan

 ⭐ Final Note

-This journey is not about being perfect.
-It’s about being consistent, staying honest with the process, and improving one problem at a time.
+This journey is not about perfection — it’s about showing up, learning honestly, and growing one step at a time. 🚀

-Thanks for visiting this repo.
-Let’s grow in DSA, step by step. 🚀